OSU-Libraries-Research-Services/data_visualization/excel.md

 #abstract:
 ---

-Don't discount Excel!
-If you have fewer than 1,000 rows of data, Excel may be the perfect tool for the job.
-The following resources offer insights and valuable instruction for creating impactful visualizations with Excel.
+**Don’t discount Excel!** For datasets under 1,000 rows, Excel can be an ideal tool for creating clear and effective visualizations.
+The resources below offer practical guidance and tips for making the most of Excel’s powerful charting and data presentation features.

 # Books